 Another way to provide support for the Cathedral’s mission and programs is to establish a Charitable Remainder Annuity Trust.
 Assets transferred to a trust pay a set amount each year to non-charitable beneficiaries (for example, to you or a loved one).
 These payments can be made for a fixed term or for the life of the beneficiaries, after which the remaining assets are contributed to the Cathedral.

 A Charitable Remainder Annuity Trust provides four benefits:

-4. You will be providing for the Cathedral and its social services through your generous donation.
+- You will support the Cathedral and its social services through your generous donation.

 To establish a Charitable Remainder Annuity Trust, you will need the assistance of your financial advisor or attorney.

 Insurance and Retirement Fund Donation